Overview

 Read it as a loop, not a stack.
 The world feeds Memory.
 Memory powers Intelligence.
 Intelligence drives Execution.
 Execution writes back to Memory and surfaces through the Interface.
 Every integration plugs into one node and inherits the loop.

-Layer 1: Projects (Memory) imports the world
+Layer 1: Projects import the world

-Projects are where outside information becomes Taskade-native records — searchable, agent-readable, automation-ready.
+Projects are where outside information becomes Taskade-native records: searchable, agent-readable, automation-ready.
 This is the layer most people first reach for.

 File uploads and OCR